 We highly recommend also incorporating into your research a fundamental review of an asset to help with a trading decision.
 Fundamentals can be the cause of reverse trends and will break support or resistance levels.

-As always, never trade more than you can lose (risking a maximum of 10% of a portfolio on a single trade, lower is better), as lousy margin trades can quickly wipe out a portfolio.
+As always, trade only what you can lose (risking a maximum of 10% of a portfolio on a single trade; lower is better), as lousy margin trades can quickly wipe out a portfolio.
 We wish you good luck with all of your trades!!!!

 - Cut your losses quickly